-When you sleep on your stomach, it can put a lot of strain on your neck, which is why this is so important to get right as soon as possible.
+Stomach sleepers can put a lot of strain on their neck, which is why this is so important to get right as soon as possible.
 Simply remove or add the inserts, and you’re good to go.

-You get to find what works best for your neck support, while also enjoying a full king-sized pillow.
+You get to find what works best for neck support of stomach sleepers, while also enjoying a full king-sized pillow.
 The Pancake Pillow is definitely the ultimate definition of adjustable, and with pillows, this is something we’ve never truly seen before.

 With a cotton pillow cover that has expandable sides (blue stripe), you’ll still be able to enjoy maximum comfort even if this thing isn’t stuffed to capacity.

-Instead of having a memory foam filling – which is what you see absolutely everywhere – there’s a down alternative inside.
+Instead of having a polyurethane foam filling – which is what you see absolutely everywhere – there’s a down alternative inside.

-Alt down also doesn’t sleep hot, so when you feel like it’s getting a bit warm, you can flip it to the cool side, or simply shake it out for a second to get that chill back.
-It never heats up the same way that memory foam does.
+Alt down also doesn’t sleep hot and it is one of the best pillows for stomach sleepers, so when you feel like it’s getting a bit warm, you can flip it to the cool side, or simply shake it out for a second to get that chill back.
+It never heats up the same way that polyurethane foam does.

 Weight: 6 lbs